segmentio/segment-docs/src/connections/destinations/catalog/userlist/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "Userlist" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in the "Push API Key" into your Segment Settings UI which you can find from your [Userlist.io Push API settings](https://app.userlist.io/settings/push).
+3. Enter the "Push API Key" into your Segment Settings UI which you can find from your [Userlist.io Push API settings](https://app.userlist.io/settings/push).

 _**NOTE:** The Userlist.io Destination does not support tracking of anonymous users, so make sure to call `identify` before calling `track`.
 If you do call `track` on unidentified users, you will receive a 400 error which you can disregard if it was intentional._